How can we help you today?

 Step 1.
 Start with product research and find the right product to sell

 Before building your store, you need to pick the right product.
-Not every item works well on a single product website.
+Not every item works well on a single-product website.
 The best ones solve a specific need, have room in the market, and bring something fresh to the table.

 Pay attention to what’s missing from your customers’ day that your product can fix.
-Then ask yourself: can it remove some of the frustration from their everyday lives?
+Then ask yourself: Can it remove some of the frustration from their everyday lives?
 A product that’s clear, helpful, and easy to explain is much more likely to connect—and lead to sales.

 Here’s a quick checklist you should look at when making a decision: